 The water quality of the Ohio River certainly has improved over time.
-Until the 1950s, the river was virtually an open sewer used to dispose untreated human waste and industrial process water.
-Today, thanks to the work of ORSANCO, the states, the U.S. Environmental Protection Agency (US EPA), and various utilties and industries, all sewage treatment plants along the Ohio River have primary and secondary treatment, resulting in a dramatic decrease in cases of waterborne illness.
-In addition, all industry discharges are regulated through a permit compliance system.
+Before the formation of ORSANCO in the late 1940s, the river was virtually an open sewer used to dispose untreated human waste and industrial process water.
+Today, thanks to the work of ORSANCO, the states, the U.S. Environmental Protection Agency (US EPA), and various utilities and industries, all sewage treatment plants along the Ohio River have primary and secondary treatment, resulting in a dramatic decrease in cases of waterborne illness.
+In addition, all industry discharges are regulated through the Clean Water Act's National Pollutant Discharge Elimination System (NPDES) permit compliance system administered by ORSANCO's member states through the oversight of the US EPA.
 This system regulates discharges from industrial and municipal wastewater facilities to ensure suitable water quality is maintained in the Ohio River.
 While combined sewer overflows (CSOs), spills, and accidental releases of harmful substances to the river remain a concern, today's water quality issues also include "nonpoint" sources such as runoff from agricultural and urban areas.

-Today, Ohio River water quality is defined by a set of Pollution Control Standards established by the states and ORSANCO.
-Even though certain aspects of water quality may not always meet these stringent standards, the Ohio River has greatly improved in absolute terms since the 1950's.
+Today, stringent water quality standards are established for the Ohio River.
+Even though certain aspects of water quality may not always meet these stringent standards, the Ohio River has greatly improved in absolute terms since the 1950s.